Moving to Brisbane: The 15 most common questions

 Brisbane’s average median house price works out to be approx. half of that of Sydney for instance.
 This puts Brisbane well ahead of the southern capitals when comparing purchasing power parity.
 PPP, as it is called, is a comparison of costs of living and liveability factors which means you are getting much more for your dollar for a lot less outlay.
-For a suburb by suburb synopsis with real estate information homely.com.au can be a useful tool.
+For a suburb by suburb synopsis with real estate information homely.com.au can be a very useful tool.

 4. Is Moving to Brisbane a good idea?

 This, of course, involves many different factors about which you and your family are the chief arbiters.
-If Brisbane and its lifestyle appeals to you, and the thought of spending winters in a balmy warm vibrant environment while being able to enjoy the great outdoors.
+If an easier and more relaxed lifestyle appeals to you then Brisbane and its lifestyle are for you, in addition to the thought of spending winters in a balmy warm vibrant environment while being able to enjoy the great outdoors.

 5. Is it better in Brisbane or Melbourne?